Tata Ace

-Tata Ace is a model of mini trucks manufactured by Tata Motors.
-It was launched in 2005.
+The Tata Ace is a model of mini truck manufactured by Tata Motors which was launched in 2005.

 History

 In December 2000, Girish Wagh was given a brief by Ravi Kant to create a novel lightweight truck line that would add to Tata's current truck range.
-It was to be economical and to take on the three-wheeled cargo auto rickshaws in the Indian market.
+It was to be economical and to take on the three-wheeled cargo auto-rickshaws in the Indian market.
 Based on this brief, Wagh approached users of three-wheel cargo rickshaws and got their feedback on Tata's future four-wheel cargo vehicle.
-The feedback indicated the need for an economical vehicle that could carry light loads over short distances.
-Additionally, the feedback also revealed that future owners would prefer owning a four-wheeler cargo vehicle for the perceived prestige it would offer over a three-wheeled vehicle.
+The feedback indicated the need for an affordable vehicle that could carry light loads over short distances.
+Additionally, the feedback also revealed that future owners would prefer owning a four-wheeler cargo vehicle, for the perceived prestige it would offer, over a three-wheeled vehicle.

-Tata Ace has created a new mini segment in India.
-Priced between INR 2.25 and 3.35 lakh, the company aims to convert three-wheeler users to four-wheelers.
+Tata Ace has created a new mini-segment in India.
+Priced between INR 2.25 and 3.35 Lakh, the company aims to convert three-wheeler users to four-wheelers.

 Models

-Tata produces three main models of the Ace family - the Ace, the Super Ace, Ace Zip and the Ace EV.
+Tata produces four models - the Ace, the Super Ace, the Ace Zip and the Ace EV.
 Both the Ace and Ace Zip have a passenger variant called the Magic and Magic IRIS.